πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 0-3

 sizeof = 4 bytes.
-Writing a also changes b β€” same location.
+Writing a also changes b β€” they share the same location.

 Experiment